mpustovoi/RPG-Loot/README.md

 The number and rarity of RPG items that can be found in vanilla structures generally depends on the rarity of the vanilla loot that can be found in them.
 Modded structures that use (not override) these loot tables will also receive RPG items in their chests.

+Adjustments to the item stats and their drop weight may occur.
+(This, of course, won't affect the already obtained items.)

 Maybe in the distant future, custom textures will be added for some items.